datamonsterr/datamonsterr/README.md

-- 👋 Hi, I’m @datamonsterr
+- 👋 Hi, I’m Pham Thanh Dat, you can call me Dat.
+My username is a wordplay (Dat A Monster, or Data Monster)
-- 👀 I’m interested in AI, Machine Learning and DataScience
+- 👀 I’m interested Computer Science generally, and I'm on the way of finding my way but now I enjoy learning Data Science
-- 🌱 I’m currently learning DataScience, Machine Learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me phamdat17092004@gmail.com
+- 📫 You can reach me at phamdat17092004@gmail.com

 <!---
 datamonsterr/datamonsterr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.